camathieu/storm-opentsdb/README.md

  * Mapper
 To map Storm tuple to OpenTSDB put requests you'll have to provide some mappers to the bolts, function, states.
-You'll be able to use method chaining syntax to configure them.
+You can use method chaining syntax to configure them.
-You'll be soon able to map a put parameter to a tuple field or to a fixed constant value and to provide serializers to format input values to a specific type.
+You can map a put parameter to a tuple field or to a fixed constant value and you can also provide serializers to format input values.

 For now you have two basic field mapper types, TupleMapper which maps tuple fields metric, timestamp, value and tags to an OpenTSDB put